Asymptotics and regularity of flat solutions to fully nonlinear elliptic problems: Abstract

 \section{Abstract}

-In this work we establish local $C^{2,\alpha^{-}}$ regularity estimates for flat solution to heterogeneous fully nonlinear elliptic equations provided the coefficients and the source function are of class $C^{0,\alpha}$.
+In this work we establish local $C^{2,\alpha}$ regularity estimates for flat solutions to non-convex fully nonlinear elliptic equations provided the coefficients and the source function are of class $C^{0,\alpha}$.
 For problems with merely continuous data, we prove that flat solutions are locally $C^{1,\text{Log-Lip}}$.

 \textbf{Keywords:} Smoothness properties of solutions, optimal estimates, fully nonlinear elliptic PDEs

 \textbf{AMS Subject Classifications:} 35B65.